pavel-trafimuk/timeinc-storefront/README.md

 Pretty much everything that's been automated lives in the `bin/` folder - each of those files are documented below, roughly in order of importance:

+### bin/setup

+This documents the dependencies for building the store.
+If you have gem, and npm installed and configured properly, you can run this to install the dependencies.

 ### bin/build {BRAND_CODE}

 Generates 2 folders in the project root where {BRAND_CODE} is replaced with